zostay/RakuWAPI/README.md

 ### 2.2.3 The Error Stream

-The application server is required to provide a [p6sgi.errors](p6sgi.errors) key with an [IO::Handle](IO::Handle)-like object capable of logging application errors.
+The application server is required to provide a [p6sgi.errors](p6sgi.errors) variable in the environment with an [IO::Handle](IO::Handle)-like object capable of logging application errors.
 The application MAY choose to log errors here (or it MAY choose to log them wherever else it likes).

 As with the input stream, the server is not required to provide an IO::Handle and the application SHOULD NOT check what kind of object it is, but just use the `print` and `flush` methods as defined in section 2.0.3.

 ### 2.2.4 Application Response

 The application MUST return a valid P6SGI response to the server.
-Any serious application SHOULD prefer to use the best, most flexible response form.

-The best response form is a [Promise](Promise) that is kept with a 3-element [Positional](Positional) with the following indexes, respectively:

-  * **Status Code**.
-This is a standard HTTP status code.

-  * **Message Headers**.
-This is a [List](List) of [Pair](Pair)s naming the headers the application wishes to put into the response.

-  * **Message Body**.
-This is a [Supply](Supply) which emits [Blob](Blob) and [Str](Str) objects to be sent as the content of the response.

-A trivial P6SGI application could be implemented like this in this best form:
+A trivial P6SGI application could be implemented like this:

     sub app(%env) {
         Promise.start({
             200,
             [ Content-Type => 'text/plain' ],
-            Supply.from-list([ "Hello World" ]),
+            [ "Hello World" ],
         });
     }

-However, to display the power of this form, here is a more interesting version:
+In detail, an application MUST return a [Promise](Promise) or an object that may coerce into a Promise (i.e., it has a `Promise` method that takes no arguments and returns a Promise object).
+This Promise MUST be kept with a Capture or object that coerces into a Capture (e.g., a [List](List) or an [Array](Array)).
+It MUST contain 3 positional arguments, which are, respectively, the status code, the list of headers, and the message body.
+These are each defined as follows:

+  * The status code MUST be an [Int](Int) or object that coerces to an Int.
+It MUST be a valid HTTP status code.

+  * The headers MUST be a [List](List) of [Pair](Pair)s naming the headers to the application intends to return.
+The application MAY return the same header name multiple times.

+  * The message body MUST be a [Supply](Supply) that emits [Str](Str) and [Blob](Blob) objects or an object that coerces into such a Supply (e.g., a List or an Array).

+For example, here is another example that demonstrates the flexibility possible in the application response:

     sub app(%env) {
         Promise.start({